datkinson/blog/source/_drafts/docker.md

 ### Example

 Recently I have been looking into load balancing for web applications, typically PHP and MySQL based ones as that is what the company I work for mainly produces.

+With docker you can set up networks between your containers as if each individual container is a physical machine.
+With this in mind I set up a bunch of containers each to do one specific job (microservices).

+- Load Balancer
+- PHP Application
+- MySQL Database

+In this configuration the load balancer acted in a similar fashion to nginx as a simple proxy, the PHP application interacted with the MySQL server to serve content.

+This all worked as you would expect if they were 3 physical machines on a network all communicating with each other.